TararaDotJoshua/NASA-Lunar-Drone/README.md

 # NASA-Lunar-Drone
 Repository for all code and software development for the FIT UAS research lab NASA Visual Odometry Drone

-All info. on running code and the technical details are inside their phase folder titled:
+All info on running code and the technical details are inside their phase folder titled:
 - DISCRIPTION.md
 - HOWTO.md